 The Plan Sponsor has established the Plan for the benefit of eligible Employees and their eligible Dependents, in accordance with the terms and conditions described herein.
-Only Participants who meet the conditions below can become Participants under this Plan.
+Only Participants who have coverage under the Benefit Plan and do not qualify to contribute to a Health Savings Account can become Participants under this Plan.